 Quick Search Help

-Quick Search is a simple search method with limited search criteria but it is useful as a “quick and easy” method of searching active titles and abstracts.
-There are differences in the level of detail that may be used as search criteria as well as in the results that will be returned from the system.
+Quick Search is a simple search method that has limited search criteria, but is useful as a “quick and easy” method of searching active titles and abstracts.
+There are differences in the level of detail that may be used as search criteria, as well as in the results that will be returned from the system.

 If you wish to find historical information with regard to a title, abstract, or interest, or if you want to view an image of a document relating to a title or interest (e.g. mortgage or easement agreement), you should use Search.